OpenStackweb/osf-website/README.md

 Once you are ready to merge your changes into production, push up your local branch, and create a pull request on GitHub.
 This will run your new code in a preview environment, and the system will also test your code to make sure it will run on the production environment.

+After the new branch has been successfully tested, a preview link with the updates will become available.
+You can use this link to review the pull request to make sure your changes are running correctly.

+After reviewing your own changes, you will need to either use GitHub's review feature or the OpenInfra Foundation's Slack channel to request a review of your changes and to ensure everything still functions as intended.

-Once this has been completed successfully, and you have checked out the relevant preview link, you can merge your changes into production.
+Once this review stage has been completed, you can merge your changes into production.